Starbucks murders: Anniversary

 On July 6, 2022, the 25th anniversary of the murders, Starbucks held a ceremony at the store to remember the three employees.

 In media

 The FBI Files based the 13th episode of its fourth season on the murder, entitled The Coffee Shop Murders the episode aired January 31, 2002.
+The Starbucks chain's identity is not mentioned, to avoid legal complications.